 - Decimal Separator - Select the separator type, between a dot or a comma.

-- Persistent Connection - Persistent Connection are connections that don’t close when finishing a script.
+- Persistent Connection - Persistent Connection are connections that do not close when finishing a script.

-Use the schema before table name - Allows the use of schemas before the name of the tables.
+Use the schema before table name - Allows the use of schema before the name of the tables.